Shoulder sleeve insignia: Subdued

 The Operational Camouflage Pattern (OCP), derived from Crye Precision's MultiCam, replaced UCP in 2015 and is now the standard combat uniform.
 Current SSI are designed in bagby green, spice brown, and tan, with no foliage green.
-They retain hook-and-loop fasteners and are worn on the left sleeve to denote current unit assignment, and optionally on the right sleeve as SSI-MOHC to indicate combat service with that unit or previous units assigned too in a combat zone.
+They retain hook-and-loop fasteners and are worn on the left sleeve to denote current unit assignment, and optionally on the right sleeve as SSI-MOHC to indicate combat service with that unit or previous units to which they were assigned in a combat zone.

 Wear and SSI-MOHC

 The shoulder sleeve insignia is worn on the left sleeve of the U.S. Army uniform to identify a soldier's current unit of assignment.
 On combat uniforms such as the Army Combat Uniform and Operational Camouflage Pattern uniform, the SSI is attached to a hook-and-loop field on the upper arm, just below the shoulder seam.

-In situations where a soldier's upper sleeve is obscured by body armor, such as the Interceptor Body Armor or the Improved Outer Tactical Vest, some units allow the SSI to be displayed on alternative areas such as the shoulder straps of the vest or on helmet covers.
+When a standard SSI placement is obscured by equipment such as body armor, units may follow supplemental guidance to display the SSI on alternative locations approved by commander's policy or uniform regulations (for example, on shoulder straps or helmet covers).
 Certain units, such as the 3rd Infantry Division and the 101st Airborne Division, have authorized wear of the SSI on helmet covers for unit identification.

-The specific SSI worn depends on the soldier's assignment within the unit and SOP (standard operating procedure).
-Soldiers generally wear the insignia of their division, corps, or separate brigade.
+The specific SSI worn depends on the soldier’s assignment and the relevant unit’s standard operating procedures, with soldiers generally wearing the insignia of their assigned division, corps, or separate brigade.
 If the soldier's unit falls under the operational control of a higher headquarters with a distinct SSI, they may be required to wear that higher headquarters' patch.
 For example, First Army directs all subordinate brigades under its command to wear the First Army SSI as a unit patch, regardless of the brigade's organic insignia.